Key Takeaways

 - Peer-to-Peer: Reduces the need for third-party involvement.

-- Fewer Fees: Lower transaction costs compared to traditional payment methods.
+- Lower Fees: Lower transaction costs compared to traditional payment methods.

 - Global Accessibility: Can be used anywhere with an internet connection.